rahulrana2919/restapi/README.md

 Also, for the PUT operation , existing person is modified only if firstname, lastname, age of Person in input is matching with the one stored in DB.
 So, only favorite_colour and hobby is allowed to be modified.

+GET will return all person entitites.

 4. To delete all users:

 URL: localhost:8080/person/all, METHOD: DELETE

 HEADERS:

 Authorization: Bearer <<jwt response from 2nd step>>

 Content-Type: application/json

 5. To create other username/password in step 2, you can create your own users using:

+URL: localhost:8080/users,

-URL: localhost:8080/users, METHOD: POST ,
+METHOD: POST ,

 HEADERS:
 Content-Type: application/json